Home / How / How to Dispose of Old Tires and What to do?

 2. Wait for free collection events: Plan ahead and store tires until your city’s annual collection day.

-3. Combine disposal with neighbors: Split the cost of junk removal service when you and neighbors all have tires to dispose of.
+3. Combine disposal with neighbors: Split the cost of junk removal service when you and your neighbors all have tires to dispose of.

 4. Remove from rims yourself: Save $5-$10 per tire by removing rims before disposal (requires tire iron and muscle).